Eugenio Elorduy Walther

-Eugenio Elorduy Walther (November 21, 1940 – September 23, 2023) was a Mexican politician.
-He was governor of his adoptive state of Baja California from November 1, 2001 to October 31, 2007.
-His wife Maria Elena Blackaller served as first lady and had 4 children with Eugenio.
-Mariela, Erika, Eugenio, and Ernesto continue to carry out his remembrance today.
+Eugenio Elorduy Walther (November 21, 1940 – September 23, 2023) was a Mexican politician from the National Action Party (PAN).
+He was the governor of his adoptive state of Baja California from November 1, 2001, to October 31, 2007.

 Biography

-Elorduy graduated with honours from the Instituto Tecnologico y de Estudios Superiores de Monterrey (ITESM) in Business Administration in 1965.
-He became a member of the Partido Acción Nacional three years later and was elected as a council member in 1968 and state congressman in 1974.
+Elorduy graduated with honours from the Instituto Tecnologico y de Estudios Superiores de Monterrey (ITESM) in business administration in 1965.
+He became a member of the National Action Party (PAN) three years later and was elected as a council member in 1968 and state congressman in 1974.
 He was the Secretary of Finance under Ernesto Ruffo's administration (1989–1995).
-He was elected as president of the municipality of Mexicali for the 1995-1998 term for the National Action Party (PAN).
-He was elected on July 8, 2001 as governor of his state representing the PAN (in alliance with the Green Party of Mexico).
+He was elected as president of the municipality of Mexicali for the 1995-1998 term for the PAN.
+He was elected on July 8, 2001, as governor of his state representing the PAN (in alliance with the Green Ecologist Party (PVEM)).
 Walther died on September 23, 2023, at the age of 82.